department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

     <li>
       <button class="usa-button-unstyled usa-accordion-button" aria-controls="dbq6">What if I decide I don't want a Board hearing anymore?</button>
       <div id="dbq6" class="usa-accordion-content">
         <p>If at any time you decide you don't want a Board hearing, you or your authorized representative can send in a written statement.
-It should include your name, the related Department of Veterans Affairs file number, and a statement that you're withdrawing the appeal.</p>
+Your statement should include your name, the related Department of Veterans Affairs file number, and a statement that you're withdrawing the appeal.</p>
         <p>
         Send your letter to:<br/>
         <dl class="va-address-block">